-Best Baby Walkers of 2020
+Best Baby Walker of 2020

-With many of the wood walkers coming in with prices over a hundred dollars, the Brio Toddler Wobbler is a best buy with impressive quality and attention to detail.
+With many of the wood walkers coming in with prices over a hundred dollars, the Brio Toddler Wobbler is a budget-friendly option with impressive quality and attention to detail.
 This simple little wagon has an adjustable handlebar, axel wheels, rubber on the tires, and a tray for treasures.
 We like the tension screw that acts as a brake to slow the walker for first-timers and the basic design that leaves the imagination to use it as it will.

 The VTech Sit-to-Stand Learning Walker is an ultra-interactive baby entertainment machine.
-With all the bells whistles, lights, and buttons you can think of, this walker does almost everything but makes fries.
-Only kidding.
-It does, however, draw the attention of toddlers and keeps it longer than the competition, which could be a lifesaver if you're a busy parent who needs a moment alone.
+With all the bells whistles, lights, and buttons you can think of, this walker does almost everything but make fries (only kidding).
+It does, however, draw the attention of toddlers and keeps it longer than the competition, which could be a lifesaver if you're a busy parent who needs a breather.
 In our tests, this was a baby favorite with the removable faceplate and melodies with adjustable volume.
-We like that the wheels are slip-resistant, and it has an adjustable brake to keep it from going too fast.
+We like that the wheels are slip-resistant, and it has an adjustable brake to limit the speed in which baby can travel.

 The cossy Baby Walker has an adorable fox face and includes several real wood blocks in fun colors and shapes.
 We like the wood construction and cute face and think it is likely a shoo-in for forest themed nurseries.
 This walker has an easy to clean plastic handle and rubber on the wheels to prevent them from slipping as little ones pull themselves up.

 The cossy has no brake, and some feel it moves too fast for new walkers.
 Also, some users experienced problems with poor hole alignment, chipped wood, and faulty screws, so you'll want to open your package when you get it to ensure your walker is good to go.
 While we like the blocks and the design, we worry the quality issues and limited customer service could result in disappointment for toddlers and parents alike.